Side effects of radiotherapy for anal cancer

 Tips

-- Pat dry the skin with a soft towel - or you can use a hairdryer on a cool setting.
+Pat the skin dry with a soft towel - or you can use a hairdryer on a cool setting.

-- Ask your doctor, nurse or radiographer for creams to protect your skin and help it heal quickly.
+Ask your doctor, nurse or radiographer for creams to protect your skin and help it heal quickly.

 Bladder irritation

-- a burning pain when you do pass urine
+a burning pain when you pee

 Tips

-- Try to drink plenty of fluids.
+Try to drink plenty of fluids.

 Radiotherapy can cause many different side effects, such as tiredness.
 The side effects you get will depend on the area you're having treatment to, but there are some general side effects you might experience regardless of where your cancer is.
 This video is about the general side effects you might have.